tyrelsouza/tyrelsouza/README.md

 - 📫 How to reach me: https://tyrel.dev/links
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I'm fantastic at finding four leaf clovers.

-I stopped using GitHub for most things when a job made me make an enterprise account, and current work uses self hosted.
-Activity on GitHub fizzles after January 2022ish.